deleonab/DockerEssentials/docker-notes.md

 ## DOCKER CONTAINER ENVIRONMENT (CONTAINER)
--- Loose Isolation - Processes/running instances of one container cannot affect processes of another -- We can set limits on resource allocation such as memory,CPU
+-- Loose Isolation - Processes/running instances of one container cannot affect processes of another -- We can set limits on resource allocation such as memory,CPU .
+This helps to control amount of access to host kernels resources(Memory, CPU)